Skip to main content

 Diploma in Nursing

-A nursing diploma is awarded by hospital-based nursing schools.
+Hospital-based nursing schools award nursing diplomas.
 Though once widespread, there are few locations supporting this type of program today.
 Coursework typically centers on hands-on experiences in medical facilities and does not involve the broader general education classes found in traditional colleges.
-Full-time students can complete the program in an average of three years.
+Full-time students can complete a diploma program in an average of three years.

 Associate Degree in Nursing (ADN)

 Earning your ADN is a relatively quick way to put yourself in line for taking the NCLEX-RN and becoming a nurse.
-Most programs can run two to three years, depending on how many courses you take in a given semester.
-Due to supplementary general education coursework, graduates will also have an additional knowledge base to build upon for continued learning if they choose to pursue their Bachelor of Science in Nursing degree in the future.
+Most programs can run two to three years, depending on how many courses you take in a semester.
+These programs usually offer general education coursework, which gives graduates a knowledge base to build on if they choose to earn a bachelor’s in nursing.

 Bachelor of Science in Nursing (BSN)

-A BSN is a four-year degree that can be earned at accredited colleges and universities.
-These programs prepare nurses to engage in the full scope of professional nursing practices across all healthcare settings by requiring additional general education courses.
+A BSN is a three- or four-year degree earned at an accredited college or university.
+These programs require additional general education courses that help prepare nurses to engage in the full scope of professional nursing practice across all healthcare settings.
 Like both the diploma and ADN programs, the BSN program is entry-level and features clinical learning experiences.
-Additionally, only by earning your BSN will you also have the option to further your education by earning a Master of Science in Nursing Degree in a specialty of your choice (educator, executive, healthcare, etc.).
+Earning your BSN can give you the foundation to earn a Master of Science in Nursing (MSN) degree in a specialty of your choice such as nurse practitioner or a non-clinical track like nurse educator or nurse executive.

-Once you’ve completed one of the above programs, you’ll need to take the NCLEX-RN in order to receive your license to be a registered nurse.
-The NCLEX-RN is developed and owned by the National Council of State Boards of Nursing (NCSBN).
-The exam is designed to test the knowledge, skills, and abilities necessary for the safe and effective practice of entry-level nursing.
-Scoring is determined by test takers’ ability to think critically about choices nurses must make.
+Once you’ve completed a nursing program, you’ll need to take the NCLEX-RN to receive your RN license.
+The National Council of State Boards of Nursing (NCSBN) developed and administers the exam.
+It’s designed to test the knowledge, skills and abilities needed for safe and effective practice.

 • Management of Care